 According to Ayurveda, the sister science of yoga, each finger on either hand connects to and balances a different tattva.
 So when you assume a mudra, your fingertips create an energetic circuit that simultaneously connects and stimulates the elements associated with those tattvas that you wish to activate.
 The thumb, which corresponds to fire, offers the warmth of the breath.
 When the index finger (which is linked to the air element) touches the thumb, it enhances the movement of the breath throughout the body; the middle finger (space or ether) and the thumb together increase spaciousness; the ring finger (earth)-thumb connection (also called Mother Earth Mudra) brings a sense of stability; and finally, the pinky finger (water) joining with the thumb can improve circulation.

-Dive into the divine current of Mudras with us and feel in your own body the power of uniting your intention with these gestures.
+Dive into the divine current of Mudras and feel in your own body the power of uniting your intention with these gestures.